Last Updated on: September 21, 2023

 I know that there are so many differences between the corporate and the government sectors.
 It is like comparing apples with oranges.

-We need to grow more and be more than just an employee taking out salaries and bonuses.
+We need to grow more and be more than just employees taking out salaries and bonuses.
 Find a greater goal – much more than just our own.
 Escape the rat race and pursue other interests and promote the common good.